-If you’re just getting started with SEO, we have a concise list of five key SEO metrics that you need to track!
+If you’re just getting started with search engine optimization, we have a concise list of five key SEO metrics that you need to track!

 Content Metrics